The Most Frustrating Part About The BlogHer Conference

 The worst part, too many of the bloggers I talked to were willing to give over complete control of this aspect to 3rd parties that may or not have their best interest at heart.
 Not to say, there weren’t tons of great partners at the event helping these ladies, but this is an aspect of blogging they should be in complete control of, right?
 Many were willing to simply accept the fact that some of this may just be black box magic.

 I was appalled.
-The contribution that some of these blogs make to our world is significant.
+The contribution that some of these women’s blogs make to our world is significant.
 They reach readers from all over the world.
 They create communities of support for people suffering from similar problems.
 They provide useful insight into any and every topic imaginable.
 They connect people divided by ocean and mountains in a way that proves we are all the same.
-And yet, I have a feeling many feel lost, taken advantage of, or confused when it comes to monetizing their web property.
+And yet, I have a feeling many feel lost, taken advantage of, or confused when it comes to monetizing a female blog.

 Knowledge is power, and this knowledge is free